Meditation and Insomnia: Crosswalks between Sleep and Mindfulness

 The relaxing and calming effects of meditation have been widely appreciated across the globe.
 Scientific research also helps us to discover what exactly happens within our brains when we meditate – more alpha, delta and theta brainwaves are produced.
 These brainwaves are responsible for inducing deep relaxation and sleep.
 At the same time, insomnia meditation reduces the production of undesirable insomnia-causing beta brainwaves.
 As a result, you wake up feeling extremely refreshed the next morning.

-- Bringing us to present moments
+- Bringing us to the present moment

-Tokpa Korlo, a revered meditation teacher, says that meditation plays a vital role in helping individuals to overcome their fear of now.
+Tokpa Korlo, a meditation teacher on Mindworks, says that meditation plays a vital role in helping individuals to overcome their fear of now.
 As we meditate, we gradually stop worrying about what will happen tomorrow.
 We also realize that the best thing we have is now.
 Many people lose hours of sleep by constantly thinking about the next day’s activities.
 Mindfulness meditation for insomnia allows you to focus only on the present.
 We get to appreciate that today is over and tomorrow hasn’t yet arrived.
 Ultimately, all that matters in here and now.
 Try guided meditation for insomnia if you desire a bit of help.

 - Boosting melatonin and REM sleep

 During meditation, it’s important to focus on your breath and avoid interrupting thoughts.
 You could also focus on a positive mantra (a sound/word) that helps you to relax.
-Once such mantra is “I am relaxed”.
+Once such positive affirmation is “I am relaxed”.
 Guided meditation for insomnia is an effective technique you can use to induce sleep before you go to bed.
 If you’re looking for the perfect guided meditation app, the Mindworks Meditation App is highly recommended.
 It contains an array of daily guided meditations as well as numerous Mind Talks from distinguished meditation teachers which will enrich your life.